 Our Responsible Sourcing Policy in action

-The success of our Responsible Sourcing Policy (RSP) depends on the ability of our suppliers to put its requirements into action in their operations.
-We’re working closely with suppliers to help them.
-And the journey does not end with complying with the mandatory requirements.
-The RSP helps suppliers to seek improvements and progress to good and best practices.
+The impact of our Responsible Sourcing Policy (RSP) depends on the desire and ability of our suppliers to put its requirements into action in their operations.
+We’re working closely with suppliers to help them and to show why we believe that growth and sustainability are linked.

-We know that moving up the continuous improvement ladder takes individual effort and will also require systemic and industry change.
+We know that moving up the continuous improvement ladder takes effort and often requires changes in a supplier's mindset to address root causes rather than the obvious symptoms of non-conformances.
+It can also require systemic and industry change.
 We’re working directly with suppliers to build skills and develop capabilities across important issues such as eliminating forced labour, avoiding child labour, wages, working hours, management systems, fire safety and the environment.
-We also run joint projects on responsible sourcing innovation to help more of our suppliers move from the RSP’s mandatory requirements towards its good and best practice levels.
+We also run joint projects on responsible sourcing innovation to help more of our suppliers move from the RSP’s Mandatory Requirements towards its Good and Best Practice levels.

 How do we drive compliance with our Responsible Sourcing Policy?

-If the audits identify non-conformances to the mandatory requirements of the RSP, the supplier must develop a corrective action plan to remediate the issue.
-The third-party auditor must assess the effectiveness of the supplier's remediation actions and confirm they are sufficient within a specific timeframe in order to close the non-conformance.
+If the audits identify non-conformances to the Mandatory Requirements of the RSP, the supplier must develop and deliver a corrective action plan to remediate the issue within a set time period.
+Third-party auditors assess the effectiveness of the supplier's remediation actions and confirm they have been sufficient to close the non-conformance.
 A supplier must close all non-conformances to be considered compliant and continue to supply us.

 The full process is described in our Human Rights Report 2017 (PDF | 10MB), where we also provide an insight into the work we are doing on our eight salient human rights issues.
 See our Human Rights 2019 Supplier Audit Update (PDF | 4MB) and Human Rights 2018 Supplier Audit Update (PDF | 4MB) for an analysis of the latest findings from our supplier audits.